TUM-Dev/Campus-Android/README.md

 # TumCampusApp [![Build Status](https://server4.wdkk.de/buildStatus/icon?job=TCA-Android)](https://server4.wdkk.de/job/TCA-Android/) [![Codacy Badge](https://api.codacy.com/project/badge/Grade/01c41ee04d684a11947bfd5216de0b1c)](https://www.codacy.com/app/TCA-Bot/TumCampusApp?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=TCA-Team/TumCampusApp&amp;utm_campaign=Badge_Grade)
 ### An excellent app for students by students
 The TUM Campus App (TCA) is an open source project, which is mainly developed by volunteers with significant contributions by the Android Practical course.
-The TCA mostly targets phones, but can also be used on tablets or any android device.
+The TCA mostly targets phones, but can also be used on tablets or any Android device.

 ## Features:
 - Lecture calendar (with in-app view and a syncing service to the device's calendar)